 kubectl describe secret helloworld

-In the output, you should see the details of the created K8s Secret, which is automatically synchronized by the External Secrets Operator, fetching values from AWS Secrets Manager.
+In the output, you should see the details of the created K8s Secret, which is automatically synchronized by the External Secrets Operator, values fetched from AWS Secrets Manager.

-We can now utilize envFrom and secretRef in the Helm chart's Deployment to pass these secret values as environment variables.
+At this point, we can now utilize envFrom and secretRef in the Helm chart's Deployment to pass these secret values as environment variables, just as if the secrets.yaml were included as part of the Helm chart.

-Unlike helm-secrets, which necessitates the installation of plugins to Helm and additional command-line tools like SOPS, the External Secrets Operator offers a more streamlined approach.
-It does not require any modifications to Helm or local binaries.
-Instead, it is solely installed on the K8s cluster side, utilizing an operator that needs to be installed and a SecretStore custom resource that must be defined.
+Unlike helm-secrets (which requires the installation of plugins to Helm and additional command-line tools like SOPS), the External Secrets Operator offers a more streamlined, hassle-free approach: It does not require any modifications to Helm or local binaries; instead, it is solely installed on the K8s cluster side (well, because it's an operator pattern).

-Due to this inherent simplicity, integrating the external secret operator with continuous deployment tools such as Argo CD is effortless and trouble-free.
-No changes need to be made on the continuous deployment tool side.
-The only modification required is to the Helm chart itself: Secrets should not be included in the Helm chart template; instead, ExternalSecret should be used in the templates.
+Due to this inherent simplicity, integrating the external secret operator with continuous deployment tools such as Argo CD is effortless.
+No changes need to be made on the continuous deployment tool side, with the only modification on the Helm chart side: use ExternalSecret instead of Secrets in Helm chart template.

 There is another major choice regarding managing secrets for Helm charts: the Vault Secrets Operator.

-The Vault Secrets Operator works more or less similarly to the External Secrets Operator, but since it's made by HashiCorp, it only works with HashiCorp Vault.
-It works by watching for changes in the vault and synchronizing from the vault to a K8s Secret.
-The operator writes the source secret data directly to the destination Kubernetes Secret, ensuring that any changes made to the source are replicated to the destination over its lifetime.
+The Vault Secrets Operator works more or less in a similar way to the External Secrets Operator, but since it's made by HashiCorp, it only works with HashiCorp Vault.
+It watches for changes in the Vault and synchronizes from the vault to K8s secrets.
+The operator writes secret data from the source directly to K8s Secret, ensuring that any changes made to the source are replicated to the destination over its lifetime.

 If you are using a standard Helm chart without helm-secrets or the External Secrets Operator, you can use a hack to ensure that a Deployment's annotation section is updated when the secrets.yaml file changes.
 This can be done by using the sha256sum function.
 Here's an example: